thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**

-`collapse`\
-When defined, adds a button to collapse (fold) and expand (unfold) the note.

 `commit`\
 When defined, adds a button to replace the note with its content.

-`dismiss`\
+`fold`\
+When defined, adds a button to fold (and unfold) the note.

+`remove`\
-When defined, adds a button to dismiss the note and remove its content.
+When defined, adds a button to remove the note and remove its content.

 `title`\
 The title of the note.